mathren/mesa25_best_practices/Instructions.md

 #### So this is the (first) problem!

-The derivative of the residual of the equation for the temperature gradient, a.k.a. `equL` w.r.t. the variable `lnd`, the density is causing flip-flopping large corrections to the trial solution and preventing the solver from finding a satisfying solution.
+The derivative of the residual of the equation for the temperature gradient, a.k.a. `equL` with respect to the variable `lnd`, the density is causing flip-flopping large corrections to the trial solution and preventing the solver from finding a satisfying solution.
 This suggest the calculation of this derivative is too imprecise &#x2013; this may not advance us so much, but at least we know which equation is giving us numerical troubles!

-**N.B.:** Sometimes it easier to spot problems making plots, or staring at `pgstar`.
+**Note:** Sometimes it easier to spot problems making plots, or staring at `pgstar`.
 The technique illustrated here is a last resort when plotting and physical plus numerical intuition are not enough to get out of a hole.

-**N.B.:** This technique is general and can be used for any model crashing.
+**Note:** This technique is general and can be used for any model crashing.
 Once you've identified the problem, the solution will typically need to be tailored to that specific problem.

 ### Finding a solution

 There may be more than one!
-This is where computing stellar structure and evolution models is a bit of an art, experience, trial and error, and *many* wasted CPUh.
+This is where computing stellar structure and evolution models is a bit of an art: experience from trial-and-error and *many* wasted CPUh is the best way to become proficient at finding solutions and/or work-arounds.

 Since the problem is in `equL`, one naive thing one can do is to ignore the residuals of those equation.
 In fact, there is a `controls` flag to do this in MESA: this suggests this is a common enough problem!

-**Task 6**: Find the flag that may help us, add it to `inlist_problem` (and maybe remove the debug options we previously activated) and restart the run.
+**Task 6**: Find the flag that may help us and add it to `inlist_problem` (and maybe remove the debug options we previously activated to reduce I/O).
+Then restart the run.

 {{< details title="Hint.
 Click on it to reveal it." closed="true" >}}
 Look in `$MESA_DIR/star/defaults/controls.defaults` or in the